 committee chair assignments, and provides general structure oversight.

 As a Missouri State System-level entity, the IT Council will be responsible for reviewing and approving selected technology purchases proposed by the West Plains and Mountain Grove campuses.
-Specifically, large-scale technology purchases and those technology purchases which impact multiple System units will require IT Council approval as specified in the Missouri State System Operations Manual.
+Specifically, large-scale technology purchases and those technology purchases which impact multiple System units will require IT Council approval.